twpayne/chezmoi/README.md

 If you intend to store private data (e.g. access tokens) in `~/.chezmoi.yaml`, make sure it has mode 0600.
 See "Keeping data private" below for more discussion on this.

+If you prefer, you can use any format supported by [Viper](https://github.com/spf13/viper) for your configuration file.
+This includes JSON, YAML, TOML, and more.

 Then, add `~/.gitconfig` to `chezmoi` using the `-T` flag to automatically turn it in to a template: